lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 1. Place D2SpaceModifier.exe in your StartUp folder, "%APPDATA%\Microsoft\Windows\Start Menu\Programs\Startup".
    You can use the .ahk instead if you have AutoHotKey installed. https://autohotkey.com/

 *Note: The compiled .exe is only included in releases.
-If you don't see the .exe, then you have downloaded the lastest unreleased version and have to use the .ahk instead (or compile an .exe yourself).*
+If you don't see the .exe, then you have downloaded the lastest unreleased version and have to use the .ahk script instead (or compile an executable yourself).*

 2. Place the autoexec.cfg inside of "Steam\steamapps\common\dota 2 beta\game\dota\cfg" and overwrite if necessary.